 Cascadia Blooms Bordeaux CBD Flower, 13.7% CBD, <.3% THC

-Last year Cascadia Blooms had quite a big presence in the hemp flower community, and you’d be hard pressed to find a regular hemp user that hasn’t heard of them.
+Last year Cascadia Blooms had quite a big presence in the hemp flower community.
+You would be hard pressed to find a regular hemp user that hasn’t heard of them.
 They’ve built a reputation on having decent outdoor flower for reasonable prices, grown by them and shipped directly to the user.
 While some might turn up their nose at outdoor flower or want for more exclusive strains, Cascadia has built a loyal following.
 Their website and presentation isn’t fancy, but it’s clean, simple and gets right to the point.
-Their flower lineup consists of many standard Oregon CBD strains such as Lifter, Elektra, Suver Haze, and Sour Space Candy, but they do have a couple of standouts, such as Bordeaux, which is the subject of our review today.
+Their flower lineup consists of many standard Oregon CBD strains such as Lifter, Elektra, Suver Haze, and Sour Space Candy.
+They do have a couple of standouts, such as Bordeaux, which is the subject of our review today.

 Five Senses (8.0 out of 10)

-When you hear the name “Bordeaux” most people think of wine and presume that a strain of flower named that will smell like, well, wine.
+Hearing the name “Bordeaux” makes most people think of wine and presume that a strain of flower named that will smell like, well, wine.
 Bordeaux from Cascadia Blooms does not.
-Or maybe it does?
+Or, maybe it does?
 It’s actually kind of hard to pinpoint the aroma.
 This flower has a very unique scent.
-Our reviewer described it as having the sourness of a freshly opened bottle of wine, with a little earthy kicker.
+Our reviewers describe it as having the sourness of a freshly opened bottle of wine, with a little earthy kicker.
 Not so similar to wine, but also not entirely different.
 When smoked, it has a light diesel flavor, with a subtle sweet finish.
 When vaped, it has a mellow vapor with various terpene notes but nothing really distinct from smoking.
-Overall, even if difficult to place, we thoroughly enjoyed smoking this flower.
+Overall, we thoroughly enjoyed smoking this flower.

 Bag Appeal (8.0 out of 10)

 Bordeaux comes as a big bag of plump nuggets, which we love.
-The buds are a medium green color, with a few leaves and calyxes scattered about that have a darker, purplish hue to them.
-There are long red and orange pistils all over the flower – the hair-like strands – that, when contrasted against the green, combine into an almost brown color in some areas.
-There is a respectable coating of trichomes on the bud, not the absolute frostiest, but decent enough.
-This flower is hand trimmed, with adequate sugar leaf taken off, but just a few pieces intentionally left here and there.
+The buds are a medium green color, with a few leaves and calyxes that have a darker, purplish hue.
+There are long red and orange pistils all over the flower – the hair-like strands.
+When contrasted against the green, these colors combine into an almost brown color in some areas.
+There is a respectable coating of trichomes on the bud.
+This flower is hand trimmed, with adequate sugar leaf taken off.
 One thing we noticed when inspecting the flower is the density.
 The nug structure of this Bordeaux is tight and compact, leading to long smoking times and big clouds.
 Overall, this flower has a solid bag appeal for outdoor.

 Potency (7.5 out of 10)

-Cascadia Blooms provides both paper COAs with their shipments, as well as scans available on their website on the product page.
+Cascadia Blooms provides both paper COAs with their shipments, as well as scans available on their website.
 Nice!
 Bordeaux clocks in at 13.7% CBD with no detectable Delta-9 THC and .54% THCA.
 That’s on the lower-middle range of most hemp flower, but definitely still enough to get effects and the CBD relief we all seek.
 Cascadia Blooms also gives a full terpene analysis on their product pages, which we always encourage vendors to do.
 The more you look at the terpene reports, the more we believe, you’ll understand what kind of entourage effects a given strain will have before you buy it.
-Bordeaux is high in Limonene, Caryophyllene, alpha Bisabolol, and very high in Myrcene, Humulene, and Farnesene.
-The information about terpenes might not be of interest to everyone, but there are many people that are looking for particular effects that are associated with particular terpenes, and that’s why its important to point this out.
+Bordeaux is high in Limonene, Caryophyllene, alpha Bisabolol, very high in Myrcene, Humulene, and Farnesene. .

 Effect (8.75 out of 10)

-Most of the “wine” varieties of hemp flower are indicas or indica dominant, and that’s in both the genetics and perceived effects.
+Most of the “wine” varieties of hemp flower are indicas or indica-dominant.
+That quality is in both the genetics and perceived effects.
 Bordeaux from Cascadia Blooms falls right in line with those expectations.
 Almost immediately after use, there is a slight head fog and light, sedated relaxation that sets in.
-At that point, you already want to sit back and settle down, just like having a nice glass of red wine.
+At that point, you already want to sit back and settle down.
 As we continued using the flower, body effects started to creep in.
-A slow chill settles in, and the muscle tension eases nicely.
-Not as extreme as some other strains, but we could definitely feel it.
-After the session finished the majority of the perceivable “feeling” was in the head and upper shoulders.
-This strain is quite relaxing, and is very appropriate for winding down after a long day – just like a glass or two of some fine wine, as the name suggests.
-The unique smell of Bordeaux pays off with a unique effect in our book.
+A slow chill sets in and the muscle tension eases nicely.
+The effect is not as extreme as some strains, but we could definitely feel it.
+After the session finished, the majority of the perceivable “feeling” was in the head and shoulders.
+This strain is very appropriate for winding down after a long day – just like a glass of fine wine.
+The unique smell of Bordeaux pays off with a unique effect.

 Price (9.0 out of 10)

 Cascadia Blooms only sells in half ounce and ounce bags.
-Well, technically they sell eighths and grams, but only in a sampler.
 Their flower comes in at $69 for a half ounce, and $108 for a full ounce.
 This is a bit pricey for outdoor flower, but they do sell their “smalls” or popcorn nugs for $69-$79 an ounce.
-“Smalls” generally have no discernible difference in quality or potency, just in size, so if the price is an issue for you, they have an option for you.
+If the price is an issue for you, they have an option for you.
 That means, your pricing ranges from 3.6 cents per milligram of CBD on the high end (regular, ½ oz.) and 2 cents flat on the low end (smalls, full oz.)
-One thing to keep in mind is that Cascadia Blooms set these prices last year when there wasn’t so much competition, variety, or indoor flower available for connoisseurs, so we’ll be keeping an eye on what they do this year.
-But, from where we sit, the quality is there at this price point and we expect Bordeaux will find its way into many a stash.
+One thing to keep in mind is that Cascadia Blooms set these prices last year when there wasn’t so much competition.
+We’ll be keeping an eye on what they do this year.
+From where we sit, the quality is there at this price point and we expect Bordeaux will find its way into many a stash.

 3rd Highest Rated